-Structural design is a highly specialized field of the second oldest discipline of engineering which is civil engineering.
+Structural design is a highly specialized field civil engineering, one of the oldest engineering disciplines.

 Structural design combines the fundamental principles of physics with material science in finding, discovering, developing, and using materials that will be able to withstand the forces that the structure will encounter during its service or usage.

-Structural design can also be a tool or a process where structural engineers first find out the cross-sectional dimension, evaluating grade of material as well as how much the reinforcement is, among many other processes.
+Structural design can also be a tool or a process where structural engineers first determine the

-Structural analysis is the calculating and analyzing of the effects and impacts of loads or forces on physical structures and their components.
+Structural analysis is calculating and analyzing the effects of loads or forces on physical structures and their components.

-Aside from buildings, bridges, canals, and roads, forms of transportations such as aircrafts and ships are also subjected to structural analysis.
+Aside from buildings, bridges, canals, and roads, forms of transportations such as aircraft and ships are also subjected to structural analysis.

 Bringing into play the elements from the fields of materials science, applied mathematics, as well as applied mechanics, structural analysis determines and calculates a structure’s displacement, deflection, and overall change in size or shape (deformations) due to an impact or force.